hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Country Code: the 3-digit ISO standard for where the hotel is located i.e. UAE
 - Latitude: the hotel location information to calculate distance
 - Longitude: the hotel location information to calculate distance
+- Star Rating: the hotel rating in number i.e. 5
+- Generic1: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+- Generic2: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+- Generic3: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+- Generic4: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
 - Language bound properties (the following properties are language specific and should be available for each desired language):
 	- Title: a language specific hotel title
 	- Image Url: PNG 620x258
 	- Site Url: Usually the hotel own site where they can provide more information
 	- Reservation Url: Usually the hotel own reservation site
+	- Address: the hotel address
 	- City: a language specific hotel city
 	- Country: a language specific hotel country
+	- Postal: the hotel postal
+	- Image Galleries: a collection of images to be displayed in the hotel detail.
+Each gallery image has a url, a tag line and an order.
+The tag line is used to identify the gallery images.
+The app will display the tag lines if available in the order specified.
+	- Description: a [Markdown](https://en.wikipedia.org/wiki/Markdown) snippet that describes the hotel.
+If the description is not available, the app will not display a hotel detail.
+	- Generic1: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+	- Generic2: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+	- Generic3: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.
+	- Generic4: A generic field that can be used in case it is needed for some apps.
+By default this should be empty.

 #### JSON sample